ThomasMcDonnell/computational_thinking/README.md

 > An obvious optimization here would be to ignore those parts of the tree which violate the constraint.
 This does not however change the time complexity.

+An obvious question here, is there anyway around the exponential time complexity ?

+###### Dynamic Programming
+There are two criteria that must be satisfied before we can employ the use of dynammic programming.
+* Optimal Substructure:
+   A globally optimal solution can be found by combining optimal solutions to local subproblems.
+* Overlapping Subproblems:
+   Finding an optimal solution involves solving the same problem multiple times.

+Can we use dynammic programing in the Knapsack problem ?
+> do we have optimal substructure ?
+YES
+> do we have overlapping subproblems ?
+DEPENDS